AI & Data Science

 • Embracing and refining technology and AI will be crucial for fostering inclusive and diverse academic communities in the evolving higher education landscape.

-In light of the Supreme Court’s decision on affirmative action in higher education that ended race-conscious admissions, colleges and universities across the United States are navigating significant shifts in their admissions strategies.
-The ruling, made in June 2023, necessitates innovative approaches to maintain and enhance campus diversity without relying explicitly on race or ethnicity.
+In light of the Supreme Court’s decision on affirmative action in higher education, which ended race-conscious admissions, colleges and universities across the United States are navigating significant shifts in their admissions strategies.
+The ruling, made in June 2023, necessitates innovative approaches to maintain and enhance racial and ethnic diversity in higher education without relying explicitly on race or ethnicity.
 If they fail to shift their admissions strategies, institutions may attract less diverse student bodies, which can lead to negative consequences.

 For example, students may find themselves unprepared for real-world situations where they must interact with people from varied backgrounds.
 The absence of diversity in opinions, experiences, and backgrounds stifles intellectual growth and diminishes the richness of classroom discussions.
 A homogeneous student body can also result in less healthy competition between peers, potentially lowering academic standards and innovation.
 Generally speaking, students who are not exposed to a diverse environment during their education may struggle to adapt to the multicultural settings they will encounter in their future careers.